 Pinterest and infographics are a perfect match.
 An infographic on Pinterest can be interesting, useful, or entertaining – just what Pinners are looking for.
 Because of that, they may be shared like mad – often far more than your typical blog post image – and that is a great way to make sure people find your Pins in the smart feed.

-So, what goes into a successful infographic on Pinterest?
 To find out, I looked at two indicators of infographic success:

 - Popular infographics on Pinterest – Pins with a high repin count from a Pinterest search for “infographic.”